choreboy17240/Smart-Charger-Software/src/README.md

 * **display_period**: Time period (ms) between updates to any attached OLED display (if present).
 This parameter is used by all charging cyles.
 * **message_period**: Time period (ms) between status messages sent to the serial console.
 This parameter is used by all charging cyles.

+#### Hardware timer resources used

+**Charging cycle timer**

+Software timers are used for most events, with the exception of the charging cycle timer.
+This timer uses a hardware timer provided by the `stm32_time` library.
+As of revision v0.5, the hardware timer used is defined as `TIM3` in the `stm32_time.h` file in the library directory.

+**RGB LED PWM control**

+In the STM32G030 microcontroller, the GPIO pins PB6, PB7, and PB8 are associated with specific timers that facilitate PWM functionality.
+When using the STM32Duino framework, the RGB pins are mapped to the following hardware timers:

+- Red (PB8): TIM16, Channel 1
+- Green (PB7): TIM17, Channel 1
+- Blue (PB6): TIM16, Channel 1

+ChatGPT noted that both PB6 and PB8 are associated with TIM16, Channel 1.
+It warned that configuring PWM on both pins simultaneously requires careful management to avoid conflicts, as they share the same timer channel.

 #### Software filtering of current and voltage readings

 Charging current readings were found to be a bit volatile and erratic in early